 In Arizona, an individual who causes the death of other person, whether intentionally or unintentionally, has committed homicide.
 Depending on the circumstances, not all homicides are considered to be crimes.
 Criminal homicide is a serious offense and an individual charged with homicide faces severe penalties.
-The Ramos Law Firm has been defending clients on a wide range of homicide charges for more than 23 years.
+The Ramos Law Firm has been defending clients on a wide range of homicide charges for more than nearly 30 years.

 The most common criminal homicide charges are murder, manslaughter and negligent homicide.